neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 limitations under the License.
 -->

-# Sparse Transfer Learning
+# Sparse Transfer Learning with BERT

 This page explains how to fine-tune a pre-sparsified BERT model onto a downstream dataset with SparseML.

 ## Overview

-Sparse Transfer is quite similiar to the typical NLP transfer learning, where we fine-tune a checkpoint pretrained on a large dataset like Wikipedia BookCorpus onto a smaller downstream dataset and task.
+Sparse Transfer Learning is quite similiar to the typical NLP transfer learning, where we fine-tune a checkpoint pretrained on a large dataset like WikipediaBookCorpus onto a smaller downstream dataset and task.
 However, with Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified model and maintain sparsity while the training process occurs.

 [SparseZoo](https://sparsezoo.neuralmagic.com/?domain=nlp&sub_domain=masked_language_modeling&page=1), Neural Magic's open-source Model Zoo, contains pre-sparsified checkpoints of common NLP models like BERT-base, BERT-large, and RoBERTa.
 These models can be used as the starting checkpoint for the sparse transfer learning workflow.